History of Jamaica in Timeline

 Jamaica

-Jamaica is an island country located in the Caribbean, south of Cuba and west of Hispaniola.
-It is the third-largest island in the Greater Antilles.
-With a population of approximately 2.8 million, it is the third most populous English-speaking country in the Americas.
-Kingston serves as the capital and largest city of Jamaica.
+Jamaica is an island country located in the Caribbean.
+It is the third-largest island in the Greater Antilles, after Cuba and Hispaniola.
+Situated south of Cuba and west of Hispaniola, Jamaica has a population of 2.8 million, making it the third most populous English-speaking country in the Americas and the fourth most populous in the Caribbean.
+Kingston is the capital and largest city.

-In 1907, Jamaica was struck by an earthquake which, together with the subsequent fire, resulted in considerable destruction in Kingston and caused the deaths of between 800 and 1,000 people.
+In 1907, Jamaica was struck by an earthquake and subsequent fire, resulting in considerable destruction in Kingston and causing the deaths of between 800 and 1,000 people.

-In 1912, Kahal Kadosh Shaare Shalom, the official and only Jewish place of worship left on the island, was originally built in Kingston.
+In 1912, Kahal Kadosh Shaare Shalom, also known as the United Congregation of Israelites, a historic synagogue, was built in Kingston.
+It is the official and only Jewish place of worship left on the island.

 In 1917, Marcus Garvey founded the Universal Negro Improvement Association and African Communities League.